sainag7/pokerpayout/README.md

 Pick a mode on the Results screen after everyone has cashed out.
 You can switch between modes freely to compare.

 **Banker Mode** -- One player is designated as the banker.
-All winners receive their payout directly from the banker via Zelle.
+All winners receive their payout directly from the banker.
 Tap "Set Banker" next to any player's name on the Results screen to assign them.

 **Simplified Payments** -- No banker needed.
-The app calculates the fewest possible peer-to-peer Zelle transfers to settle all debts, using a greedy algorithm that matches the biggest debtor to the biggest creditor each round.
+The app calculates the fewest possible peer-to-peer transfers to settle all debts, using a greedy algorithm that matches the biggest debtor to the biggest creditor each round.

 Both modes show individual copy buttons per transaction plus a "Copy All" button to copy every payment as line-by-line text.